danlentz/clj-uuid/README.md

-This capability can be used to represent uniqueness of a sequence of computations in, for example, a transaction system such as the one used in the graph-relational database system [de.setf.resource](http://github.com/lisp/de.setf.resource/).
+This capability can be used to represent uniqueness of a sequence of computations in, for example, a transaction system such as the one used in the graph-object database system [de.setf.resource](http://github.com/lisp/de.setf.resource/).